Rahmenordnung/project-3m-database/README.md

 ### Responsive Testing

  ***********The app was tested on Samsung S8, Apple iPhone 6, etc,(all the deviced served in the Chrome developer tools) and also using the Google Chrome inspect feature to test for repsonsiveness and any errors that occurred.
-There were many issues founded most of them with the css sidevar/ navbar not resizing, card etc. Also this tool is usefull ,using their console, in founding java errors,retrieving the raw data from the data base, and proving the flask sessions reliability.
+There were many issues founded and the most critical for me was in the search function and in connection that with the main app and creation of sessions.
  ***********

 ### Deployment
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+The following section describes the process to deploy this project to Heroku.

+Ensure all required technologies are installed locally, as per the requirements.txtfile.
+Via Linux Terminal, login to Heroku, using 'heroku login' command.
+Input Heroku login details.
+Create new Heroku app, using 'heroku apps:create appname' command.
+Push project to Heroku, using 'push -u heroku master' command.
+Create scale, using 'heroku ps:scale web=1' command.
+Login to Heroku and select newly created app.
+Select settings.
+Select ‘Reveal Config'.
+Add IP 0.0.0.0 and PORT 5000.
+From 'More' menu on the top right, select 'Restart all dynos'.
+View app: In settings, select Domain URL, NOT Git URL to view your hosted application.
+Deployed via Heroku: Daddy Does Dinner
+Please visit DEMO at https://cookbook-pierce.herokuapp.com/

+!!!!!!!!!!!!!!!!

 ### Challenges